winkm89/teachPress/readme.txt

 It's **strongly** recommended to save your teachPress database tables before upgrading!

 == Changelog ==

+= 5.0.13 - (16.08.2015) =
+* New: Optional error reporting for actviations added
+* Bugfix: Descending style formats were not available via tinyMCE plugin [#11](https://github.com/winkm89/teachPress/issues/11)
+* Bugfix: Fixed a bug which leads to an error message after plugin activation

 = 5.0.12 - (22.07.2015) =
 * Bugfix: Fixed a bug in the declaration of two parameter for the tinyMCE plugin